MISSION

 Impact

-More than 250 writers have attended the Kundiman Retreat now held at Fordham University.
-Fellows report first-time publication in national literary journals, finalist distinction in literary awards and a greater sense of confidence in their pursuit of literary excellence.
-Kundiman fellows have published work in The New Yorker, The Atlantic, Salon, The New York Times, PBS NewsHour,The Best American PoetryBest New Poets, Poetry, and NPR.
-They are attending MFA and doctoral programs at The Iowa Writers’ Workshop, New York University, Stanford University, and the University of California at Berkeley, and have been long listed for the National Book Award.
-They are professors at Emerson College, University of Washington, and University of Massachusetts at Amherst.
+Kundiman Fellows report first-time publication in national literary journals, finalist distinction in literary awards, and a greater sense of confidence in their pursuit of literary excellence.
+Fellows have published work in The New Yorker, Salon, PBS NewsHour, The Best American Poetry, Best New Poets, Poetry, and NPR, among others.
+They are attending MFA and doctoral programs at institutions such as The Iowa Writers’ Workshop, New York University, Stanford University, and the University of California at Berkeley, and have earned prizes and finalist distinctions in literary awards including the National Book Award, the Andrew Carnegie Medal in Fiction, the Lambda Literary Award, the MacArthur Fellows Grant, the Whiting Award, and the Pulitzer Prize.
+They are professors at universities including New York University, University of Washington, and University of Massachusetts at Amherst.

 Fellow Publications since 2004:

-• 331 Books & Chapbooks
+• nearly 400 Books & Chapbooks

 Selection of Presses: Alice James Books, BOA Editions, Copper Canyon, Graywolf Press, Henry Holt, Kaya Press, MacMillian, One World, Penguin Press, Tupelo Press, Saturnalia Books, Yale University Press.

 The challenges facing Asian American writers include access to resources, geographical and cultural isolation, lack of visibility, and language barriers.
 By fostering the mentorship and community that many emerging Asian American writers lack, Kundiman hopes to shift the literary landscape towards equity and inclusion.
-We also work to provide advice, support, and training to writers seeking careers in the literary arts, from teaching to publishing to non-profits.
+We also work to provide advice, support, and training to writers seeking careers in the literary arts, from teaching to publishing to nonprofits.
 We strive to make our programming financially accessible for all writers.

 In addition, because many Asian American writers come from lineages that include violence and trauma, the barriers to writing may be internal.
 Kundiman aims to create a space where those histories, personal and collective, are respected and discussed.
 History and experience are not separate from writing, but inform the writer’s unique voice.
 Kundiman believes that out of those difficult stories can come healing, beauty, humor, and transcendence.